-The whole idea of choosing a video input channel can be explained by the way the signal flows through your components and ends up as a picture on your TV screen.
+The decision to choose a Line Input Channel or Video Input Channel should be made with an understanding of Signal Flow-the way the signal flows through your components and ends up as a picture on your TV screen.

 To learn more about how signal flow works, see the example in the "Troubleshooting" section.